davityle/blog/content/post/democracy-in-america.md

 date = "2015-02-14T13:52:06-07:00"
 menu = "main"
-title = "Democracy in America"
+title = "Democracy in America" draft = true

 +++

-#### This is an essay that I wrote.
+##### This is an essay that I wrote.
 When I have more time I will elaborate more on my stance and take out the essayness.

 <div style="text-align: center;"><h3>Dahl and the Constitution</h3></div>
 <!--more-->